Is Suboxone Sober? These 5 Myths Keep People From Trying Life-Saving Medication

 In this article

 Is Suboxone sober?
-Why does long-term Suboxone treatment have such a bad reputation?
+Why does long-term Suboxone treatment have such a bad reputation in recovery circles?

 Suboxone is an effective treatment for opioid use disorder.
-In fact, the Substance Abuse and Mental Health Services Administration (SAMHSA) list Suboxone (and other medication-assisted treatments) as the preferred method of treatment for opioid use disorder.
+In fact, the Substance Abuse and Mental Health Services Administration (SAMHSA) lists buprenorphine, the primary medication in Suboxone, along with methadone as the preferred methods of treatment for opioid use disorder.
+Buprenorphine is also included on the World Health Organization’s (WHO) list of essential medicines.
 Effective treatments are critical because opioid withdrawal is brutal; it feels like a bad case of flu combined with a panic attack.
-This painful detox can keep people running back to pain pills or heroin even when they’re ready to quit.
-Suboxone is effective because it reduces cravings and withdrawal effects from opioids.
+This painful detox can keep people running back to pain pills or heroin even after they’re ready to quit.
+Suboxone is effective because it reduces cravings and withdrawal effects from opioids, so that people feel able to follow through on their decision to quit.

-Despite its success at helping millions of people overcome opioid use disorder, Suboxone sometimes has a bad reputation—especially in 12-step communities.
+Despite helping millions of people overcome opioid use disorder, Suboxone sometimes has a bad reputation—especially in 12-step communities.
 While that point of view is largely based on misinformation about the medication, the stigma can really hurt those in recovery.
 It is unfortunate that despite people overcoming their opioid addiction and regaining normalcy in their lives, some still question whether Suboxone is sober.
-Those criticizing this medication may mean well, but the criticism can cause the people taking this medication to feel unsupported and unsure about their recovery.
+Those criticizing this medication may mean well, but the criticism can cause the people taking buprenorphine medications to feel unsupported, unwelcome, and unsure about their recovery.

 This post debunks some of the myths and misinformation about this life-saving treatment, and seeks to reduce the stigma around medically-assisted treatment.
 We also provide some helpful tools and resources for your recovery, or that of your loved one.

-At Workit Health, we believe that everyone—whatever their pathway of recovery—deserves unconditional support, not judgement.
+At Workit Health, we believe that everyone—whatever their pathway of recovery—deserves unconditional support, not judgment.

 What is Suboxone?

-Suboxone is a prescription medication that helps you survive opioid detox and stabilizes you for living sober.
-Suboxone, Zubsolv, and Bunavail are all different brand names for buprenorphine/naloxone.
-These medications are FDA-approved as a treatment to help you stay sober.
-That’s why programs that use these meds are called medication-assisted treatment (MAT).
+Suboxone (buprenorphine/naloxone) is a prescription medication that helps you avoid the misery of opioid detox and stabilizes you for living sober.
+Suboxone, Zubsolv, and their genric equivalents are different names for the same combination of buprenorphine/naloxone.
+These medications are FDA-approvedas a treatment to help you stay sober.
+Programs that use these meds are often called medication-assisted treatment (MAT).

 SAMHSA, the National Institute on Drug Abuse (NIDA), and the World Health Organization all agree that Suboxone is an important treatment for opioid addiction.
-Here’s what the science says about medication-assisted treatment:
+Science says that medication-assisted treatment for opioid use disorder:

-• Decreased illicit opioid use and other criminal activities among people with substance use disorders
+• decreases illicit opioid use and other criminal activities among people with substance use disorders

-• Increased patients’ ability to gain and maintain employment
+• increases patients’ ability to gain and maintain employment

-• Improved birth outcomes among pregnant women with substance use disorders
+• improves birth outcomes among pregnant people with substance use disorders

-It should be a no-brainer to support this science, right?
-If this medication really helps people stay sober, you might think it would be welcomed with open arms.
-After all, we’re in the midst of an overdose crisis that has been exacerbated by COVID-19.
-But unfortunately, Suboxone isn’t accepted by large portions of the treatment and recovery community.
-Less than half of treatment centers offer any type of medication, and less than third of patients struggling with opiate misuse ever receive it.
+So it should be a no-brainer to support this science, right?
+This medication really helps people stay sober, healthier, and most importantly, alive … so you might think it would be welcomed with open arms.
+But unfortunately, in large portions of the treatment and recovery community, Suboxone isn’t accepted.
+Less than half of treatment centers offer any type of medication, and less than third of patients struggling with opiate misuse ever receive it

 Common misconceptions about MAT

 We’ve addressed the science element of MAT and its endorsement by leading mental health and addiction agencies.
 Now let’s bust four myths about Suboxone and other types of medication-assisted treatment.
-Why is this myth-busting important?
-Because these myths keep people from considering medication as an option for them.
+It’s important to bust these myths because they often keep people from getting the help they need.

 1. Myth: A drug is a drug is a drug